KQM-git/TCL/docs/characters/geo/zhongli.md

 **Notes**

-* Hits that resonate from other Geo constructs still proc the 4-Piece Tenacity of the Millileth set.
+* Hits that resonate from other Geo Constructss still proc the 4-Piece Tenacity of the Millileth set.
-* **Stone Steles** are considered a Geo construct that can be used to block attacks, or climb.
+* **Stone Steles** are considered a Geo Constructs that can be used to block attacks, or climb.
 * Resonation can overlap to deal multiple instances of damage.
 * **Stone Steles** resonate independently and with Geo Constructs from enemies, but they do not resonate with each other.
 * The range for the resistance shred is ~3 Abyss tiles.